Utility-Scale Solar PV Field Data & Thermal Inspections

 Technical Capabilities

-• Hotspot Detection: ΔT >20°C threshold per IEC standard, flags cell-level defects
+• Hotspot Detection: ΔT >20°C threshold per IEC TS 62446-3 protocol, flags cell-level thermal anomalies

 • Bypass Diode Anomalies: Characteristic thermal signatures consistent with shorted or open diodes